apache/druid/docs/tutorials/tutorial-jupyter-index.md

 <!-- tutorial-jupyter-index.md and examples/quickstart/juptyer-notebooks/README.md share a lot of the same content.
 If you make a change in one place, update the other too. -->

 You can try out the Druid APIs using the Jupyter Notebook-based tutorials.
-These tutorials provide snippets of Python code that you can use to run calls against the Druid API.
+These tutorials provide snippets of Python code that you can use to run calls against the Druid API to complete the tutorial.

-## Before you start
+## Prerequisites

 Make sure you meet the following requirements before starting the Jupyter-based tutorials:

-- Python3
+- Python 3

 - The `requests` package for Python.
 For example, you can install it with the following command: